CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/check.md

 ## netq check clag

 Verifies CLAG session consistency by identifying all CLAG peers with errors or misconfigurations in the NetQ domain.
-In particular, it looks for such items as:
+In particular, it looks for:

 - multiple link pairs with the same system MAC address
 - any interfaces with only a single attachment